History of Avelo Airlines in Timeline

 Avelo Airlines

 Avelo Airlines is an American ultra-low-cost airline based in Houston, Texas.
-Formerly known as Casino Express Airlines and Xtra Airways, it rebranded and began scheduled operations as Avelo Airlines on April 8, 2021.
-Its inaugural Avelo flight was on April 28, 2021, from Hollywood Burbank Airport to Charles M. Schulz–Sonoma County Airport.
-The airline has faced legal challenges regarding its involvement in federal "deportation" flights.
+It was founded as Casino Express Airlines, later becoming Xtra Airways, before rebranding as Avelo Airlines on April 8, 2021, and commencing scheduled flights on April 28, 2021.
+The inaugural flight operated from Hollywood Burbank Airport to Charles M. Schulz–Sonoma County Airport.

 July 20, 1987: Casino Express Airlines Established